How to Connect MCP Servers to Any AI Client — Claude, Cursor, VS Code, Windsurf, ChatGPT, and More

 JetBrains (IntelliJ, WebStorm, PyCharm)

-2. Click the ”+” button to add a new server.
+- Click the + icon to register a new connector.

 Claude Code (Terminal)